pelithne/sre-agent-hack/exercises/part2-troubleshooting.md

   --resource-group $RESOURCE_GROUP \
   --secrets "database-url=postgresql://invalid-host:5432/workshopdb"

-# Restart the container app to apply the change
+# Create a new revision to apply the change (forces restart)
-az containerapp revision restart \
+az containerapp update \
   --name ${BASE_NAME}-dev-api \
   --resource-group $RESOURCE_GROUP
 ```

-Wait about 30 seconds for the restart to complete, then proceed.
+Wait about 30 seconds for the new revision to be ready, then proceed.

 ### Step 2: Reproduce the Issue